abdou1579/abdou1579/README.md

-### Hi there 👋, I am Baki,
+### Hi there 👋, am Baki,
-#### Research intern within the boost team - Inria de Saclay 🔥
+#### I am a research intern within the Boost team - Inria de Saclay 🔥

-Oh, you just came ! make ur self at home :3, have a look around my projects and don't forget to drop a :star:
+Make ur self at home :3, have a look around my projects and don't forget to drop a :star:
 Skills: Image and Signal processing / biomedical engineering.